mosihere/Tic-Tac-Toe/README.md

 ### How To Run This Program

-You Run This Script With or Without argument.
+You can Run This Script With or Without argument.

 - Without Arg: